theswanand/theswanand/README.md

 ### Hi there 👋
 I am a `full stack` `web developer` with more than 5 years of experience on varied technologies like `dotnet`, `angular` and `SQL Server`.
 Currently, I am exploring `machine learning` and `neural network` to enhance my learning scope and capabilities.
 Perennial enthusaist in learning new technologies.

-## Work
+## 🎯 Work
-- 🎯 I’m currently working with BNP Paribas as a Software Engineer
+- Software Engineer, BNP Paribas

+  My role confines to analysis, development and testing for our in-house debt-based trading platform.

+  Tech Stack: `windows services`, `wcf` and `sql server`

-- 🍬 Prior to this I have worked with Financial Technologies
+- Prior to this I have worked with Financial Technologies as a Software Engineer for our equities-based trading platform

-- ☎️ Started my career as an intren in MTNL Mumbai
+  Tech Stack: `windows services`, `web api`, `angular`, `knockout` and `sql server`

 ## Education
 - 📚 Post-graduate diploma in Advanced Computing from CDAC